-The Network Time Protocol daemon (ntpd) is a daemon of the Linux operating system.
+The Network Time Protocol daemon (NTPD) is a daemon of the Linux operating system.
 It is a complete implementation of NTP and is used to correct the time difference between the local system and the clock source server.
-Unlike NTPDate which updates time periodically, ntpd corrects time continuously without time gaps.
-This document uses CentOS7.5 as an example to describe how to install and use ntpd.
+Unlike NTPDate, which updates time periodically, NTPD corrects time continuously without time gaps.
+This document uses CentOS 7.5 as an example to describe how to install and configure NTPD.

 - Some operating systems use chrony as the default NTP service.
-Please make sure that ntpd is running and is configured to start automatically on boot.
+Please make sure that NTPD is running and is configured to launch automatically at startup.

-systemctl is-enabled ntpd.servicecommand to see if ntpd is configured to start automatically on boot.
+systemctl is-enabled NTPD.service command to see if NTPD is configured to launch automatically at startup.

 - The communication port of the NTP service is UDP 123.
 Please make sure that you have opened the port to the Internet before configuring the NTP service.

-If the port is not open, please refer to Adding Security Group Policies to open it to the Internet.
+If the port is not open, please refer to Adding Security Group Rules to open it to the Internet.

-Execute the following command to check if ntpd has been installed.
+Run the following command to check whether NTPD has been installed.

 rpm -qa | grep ntp

-- If the returned result is similar to the following, it means that ntpd has been installed.
+- If the following result is returned, NTPD has been installed.

-- If ntpd has not been installed, please run
+- If NTPD has not been installed, run the

 yum -y install ntp

-- Execute the following command to open the configuration file of the NTP service.
+- Run the following command to open the configuration file of the NTP service.

-Execute the following command to restart the ntpd service.
+Run the following command to restart the NTPD service.

 systemctl restart ntpd.service

-Execute the following commands to check the status of ntpd according to your needs.
+Run the following commands to check the status of NTPD as needed.

-- Execute the following command to check whether the NTP service port, the UDP 123 port, is being listened normally.
+- Run the following command to check whether the NTP is normally listening on the service port UDP 123.

-If a result similar to the following is returned, it indicates that the listening is normal.
+If the following result is returned, the listening is normal.

-- Execute the following command to check whether the ntpd status is normal.
+- Run the following command to check whether the NTPD status is normal.

-If a result similar to the following is returned, it indicates that the ntpd status is normal.
+If the following result is returned, the NTPD status is normal.

-- Execute the following command to check whether NTP has been started normally and configured to the correct NTP clock source server.
+- Run the following command to check whether NTP has been started normally and configured to the correct NTP clock source server.

-The IP address of the current NTP clock source server is returned.
-This IP address should be the IP address of the NTP clock source server configured above.
-See the figure below:
+The IP address of the current NTP clock source server that was configured earlier should be returned, as shown below:

-You can also get the IP address corresponding to the domain name by executing the
+You can also get the IP address corresponding to the domain name by running the command

-- Execute the following command to get more detailed NTP service information.
+- Run the following command to get more detailed NTP service information.